jSoboil/jSoboil.github.io/rambles.md

 $$a\times 0 = 0$$.

-Even more interesting, is that P9 can help explain why the product of two negative numbers is positive.
-To begin, note that
+Even more interesting, P9 can help explain why the product of two negative numbers is positive.
+To begin, we note that

 $$ (-a)\times b + a\times b = [(-a) + a]\times b$$